BaderLab/Multiscale_human_liver_vEM/README.md

 ### 1. Vascular and Cellular Level Segmentation

-We provide a script that uses SAM2 to generate 3D instance masks from input prompts:
+We provide a script that uses SAM2 to generate 3D instance masks from input prompts (GPU is required and we used H100 GPU when running this):

 ```bash
 python sam2maskpropagator.py